"Positive" by Paige Rawl

 "In third grade, they threw out my shoes.
 In fifth grade, they threw out my retainer.
 While in class, they grabbed my crayons and stepped on them so I couldn't use them.
 In seventh grade, they beat me up.
 None of the schools I attended would do much to help, and even my doctor said I was simply being "antisocial".
 In eighth grade, the teacher ridiculed me for not hanging out with other kids.
 In ninth grade, I first thought about suicide and began making plans.
 By the end of that year, though, I learned that they - every single they - would always try to bully me no matter what happened in my life.
 And surprisingly, they finally left me alone.
 I wish I had a better explanation about what happened, why they stopped.
 Maybe they graduated.
 Maybe we finally got too old for that crap.
 Maybe it was because I finally made a friend, after years of not having one.
 I don't know.
 But the difference between being bullied and not being bullied is AMAZING."

-Share your bullying stories and support on social media with:
+Share your stories about HIV, bullying, supporting others and overcoming challenges on social media with:

 Watch your stories and support appear on the tagboard below, PLUS see what people were saying about IU East OneBook 2014!